 The staff of the

-Head Start/GSRP Program want to w velcome you to a year of fun and excitement.
+nt to welcome you to a year of fun and excitement.
 With your

-involvement in your child's education n, together we can build an experience for children that will last them
+involvement in your child's ed ducation, together we can build an experience for children that will last them

 a lifetime.

-The information on the following pag ges will hopefully aid you in being involved in your child's education.
+The information on the follow ving pages will hopefully aid you in being involved in your child's education.

-Please feel free to talk to any staff m ember about questions or suggestions you may have.
+Please feel free to talk to any staff member about questions or suggestions you may have.
 We want to

 hear from you!

 Staff Names and Numbers

-Teaching Staff/Home Visitor
+Teaching Staff

 Name Telephone

 Name Telephone

 Name Telephone

 Family Services Coordinator

 Name Telephone

 Area Manager

 Name Telephone

 Mental Health Staff

-Name Telephone
+Name Telenhone